FelixAugenstein/cloud-pak-for-data-tutorial-part-iii/README.md

 To create an initial machine learning flow:

 1. From the Assets page, click Add to project.
-2. In the Choose asset type page, select Modeler Flow.
+2. In the Choose asset type page, select SPSS Modeler.

 ![Modeler Flow](readme_images/select-SPSS-Modeler.png)